 Homeopathic Education, Schools, and Career Overview

-Homeopaths use specially prepared remedies derived from natural materials like plants, animals, and minerals which can be delivered in forms such as liquid solutions, pills, granules, and creams.
+Homeopaths use specially prepared remedies derived from natural materials.
 These medicines are regulated in much the same way as over-the-counter drugs, unless they claim to treat serious diseases, like terminal illnesses.
 The two major agencies that currently regulate homeopathy standards in the United States are the Food and Drug Administration (FDA) and the Homeopathic Pharmacopeia of the United States (HPUS).

 How to Become a Homeopath